Huni: Family

 The genealogical position of Huni in the family line of ruling kings, during the time when the 3rd dynasty ended and the 4th started, is highly disputed.
-Contemporary and later documents often mention Huni and his follower Snefru in the same sentence, always in direct succession.
+Contemporary and later documents often mention Huni and his follower Sneferu in the same sentence, always in direct succession.
 Therefore, Egyptologists and historians believe that Huni might have even been related to Snefru.
 A key figure in this case is queen Meresankh I, the royal mother of Snefru.
 She definitely bore the title of a queen, but no contemporary source connects her name with the title of a daughter or wife of Huni.
-This circumstance raises doubts in the family relationship between Huni and Snefru.
-Today most scholars prefer to believe the historian Manetho, who claims in his Aegyptiacae that with the enthronement of Snefru a different royal house gained power over Egypt and a new dynasty had begun.
+This circumstance raises doubts in the family relationship between Huni and Sneferu.
+Today most scholars prefer to believe the historian Manetho, who claims in his Aegyptiacae that with the enthronement of Sneferu a different royal house gained power over Egypt and a new dynasty began.

 A possible wife of Huni was instead a queen Djefatnebty, whose name appears in black ink inscriptions on beer vases from Elephantine.
 Her name is guided by the title great one of the hetes-sceptre, making her definitely a queen consort.
 According to an interpretation by Günter Dreyer, Djefatnebty's death is mentioned alongside several events during the reign of king Huni, although no king is mentioned in the inscription by his name.
-Dreyer is convinced that the notations concern the 22nd year of Huni's reign, since the Turin canon credits him with a reign of 24 years and no 3rd dynasty king is archaeologically proven to have ruled so long.
+Dreyer is convinced that the notations concern the 22nd year of Huni's reign, since the Turin canon credits him with a reign of 24 years and no Third Dynasty king is archaeologically proven to have ruled so long.
 Dreyer's interpretation is not commonly accepted, though.

 Until today, no child or other relative of Huni can be identified and connected to him with certainty.
 William Stevenson Smith and George Andrew Reisner propose to identify queen Hetepheres I (concubine of Sneferu and mother of king Khufu; 4th dynasty) as the daughter of King Huni.
 Hetepheres bore the female title Sat-netjer ("daughter of a god"), which led Smith and Reisner to the conclusion that this could be a hint to her family position as the daughter of Huni.
-In this case, Hetepheres would have been an heir princess and by marrying Snefru, she secured the blood line of the royal dynasty.
+In this case, Hetepheres would have been an heir princess and by marrying Sneferu, she secured the blood line of the royal dynasty.
 But other scholars, such as Wolfgang Helck and Wilfried Seipel, raise strong doubts against this theory.
 They argue that the title of Hetepheres does not explicitly reveal to whom she was married in her lifetime.